 4.2 PAGB We appreciate that this comment relates to the current text, as opposed to the proposed new wording, however we believe that 'is safer' isn't appropriate wording.
 We wouldn't use the term 'safer' in advertising.
 Also, the proposed wording could be interpreted to mean that if you are cutting down the number of cigarettes you smoke, the cigarettes you smoke during this time are 'safer' than the ones you would smoke if you weren't cutting down.
 We understand that the intention of the update of this section in the BCAP Code is to reflect the harm reduction indication for NRT products, as approved by the MHRA and included in the SmPC (Summary of Product Characteristics) for several NRT products.
 However, as it is currently presented, rule 11.18.2 is ambiguous and it inaccurately replaces the 'harm reduction' concept with safety.
 In our view, the rule should highlight that harm reduction messages can only be made if the SmPC permits it.
-Until recently, SmPCs encouraged people not to smoke cigarettes has been a method used by some people and this is now reflected in the harm reduction indications in licences.
-We think that the rule 11.18.2 could contain further explanations to describe this context and remove any ambiguity, i.e. people not being misled into believing that if they are cutting down the number of cigarettes they smoke, the cigarettes smoked and replacing these with an NRT product they are reducing the harm to others from passive smoking and to themselves through reducing exposure to the tar and other toxins present in cigarettes. (see the evaluation of comment 4.1 above) 4.3 Royal Pharmaceutical Society We would advise that the rational be made clearer in the statement e.g. "unless authorised to do so by the MHRA."
+Until recently, SmPCs encouraged people not to smoke cigarettes at all while using NRT but it is known that substituting NRT for some cigarettes has been a method used by some people and this is now reflected in the harm reduction indications in licences.
+We think that the rule 11.18.2 could contain further explanations to describe this context and remove any ambiguity, i.e. people not being misled into believing that if they are cutting down the number of cigarettes they smoke, the cigarettes they smoke during this time are 'safer' than the ones they would smoke if they weren't cutting down.
+It should be made clear to the consumers that by cutting down the number of cigarettes smoked and replacing these with an NRT product they are reducing the harm to others from passive smoking and to themselves through reducing exposure to the tar and other toxins present in cigarettes.
+PAGB is of the opinion that a greater level of explanation would be useful to be included in this section of the BCAP Code. (see the evaluation of comment 4.1 above) 4.3 Royal Pharmaceutical Society We would advise that the rational be made clearer in the statement e.g. "unless authorised to do so by the MHRA."
 Could be changed to something like "unless this is in accordance with the terms of the marketing authorisation issued by the MHRA " (see the evaluation of comment 4.1 above)